Why am I not seeing results from the gym?

 You are in the gym to work my friend.
 You aren’t there to watch TV, chat with your friends, check social media feeds or show off.
 Get in, focus, get to work and get the heck out!

-If you’ve stalled out with your progress shoot me a message.
+If you’ve stalled out on your progress shoot me a message.
 I’ll help you sort out and get you on track for quick results.
-Members of my coaching Program have access to me for nutrition and fitness help every day for only $2.50 a week.